mctrl-io/mctrl/README.md

 We're on a mission to migrate all the NFTs from Ethereum to Cardano, and to have fun doing it.
 Go fuggers, go!

+This is a DEX and staking pool like no other.

+Introduce risk into your story, if you want -- allow the possibility that mean fuggers can actually keep your fug(s) forever, meaning you'd want to use this to incentivize your own game world.
+Give away rewards this way, or just use it to spice up your worthless NFTs and have fun at the same time.
+Talk about added value, fuggers.

+The RUG Pushers (Mission 14) can use Fugs, when ready, meaning that they'll need a Launch Code.

 ---

 Mission 6: Builder's Paradise